 Name Enter a descriptive name to identify this Special Application.
-Use the checkbox to Enable or Disable the Special Application as required.
 Incoming Ports Type - Select the protocol (TCP or UDP) used when you receive data from the special application or service.
 (Note: Some applications use different protocols for outgoing and incoming data). • Start - Enter the beginning of the range of port numbers used by the application server, for data you receive.
 If the application uses a single port number, enter it in both the "Start" and "Finish" fields. • Finish - Enter the end of the range of port numbers used by the application server, for data you receive.
 Outgoing Ports Type - Select the protocol (TCP or UDP) used when you send data to the remote system or service. • Start - Enter the beginning of the range of port numbers used by the application server, for data you send to it.
 If the application uses a single port number, enter it in both the "Start" and "Finish" fields. • Finish - Enter the end of the range of port numbers used by the application server, for data you send to it.
 If the application uses a single port number, enter it in both the "Start" and "Finish" fields.